teedmaker/test-php-executable/README.md

 ### Test PHP Executable

-Testing creating a cli php interface.
+Test creating a cli php interface.

-To run this, install or download this project, then open this directory and run these commands:
+To run this, clone or download this repository, then open the directory in terminal and run these commands:

 ````
 > php ./bin/main.php {commands}